SAP-samples/teched2025-AD166/exercises/ex8/README.md

 # Exercise 8 - Card with NumericHeader

+## Background & Context
-In this exercise you'll enhance the sensor status page with an `sap.f.Card` to show more data about the sensor's status.
+> 📖 **What you'll learn**: In this exercise you'll enhance the sensor status page with an `sap.f.Card` to show more data about the sensor's status.
 You'll add some layouting with box controls and add an `sap.f.cards.NumericHeader` to properly display the temperature.

-> [!NOTE]
-> Cards are containers for a few short, related pieces of information.
+> 📚 **About Cards**: Cards are containers for a few short, related pieces of information.
 The [web card system](https://www.sap.com/design-system/fiori-design-web/ui-elements/web-card-system/) provides definitions for several building blocks to create a variety of different cards.

+## Learning Objectives
+> 🎯 **After completing these steps** you will have:
+> - Enhanced the sensor status page with professional cards
+> - Implemented NumericHeader for temperature display
+> - Added proper layouting with box controls
+> - Created a comprehensive sensor detail view

+## Exercise Steps

-## Exercise 8.1 - Add a Card to SensorStatus.view.xml
+### Exercise 8.1 - Add a Card to SensorStatus.view.xml

-Now you'll dress up the `SensorStatus.view.xml` view.
+📋 **Action Required**: Enhance the sensor status view with card components.

+1. **Open the SensorStatus view**

-1. Open `keepcool.keepcool.sensormanager/webapp/view/SensorStatus.view.xml`.
+   Open `keepcool.keepcool.sensormanager/webapp/view/SensorStatus.view.xml`.

+2. **Add required namespaces**

-2. Add the `sap.f`, `sap.f.cards` and `sap.ui.core` libraries to `SensorStatus.view.xml`.
+   Add the `sap.f`, `sap.f.cards` and `sap.ui.core` libraries to `SensorStatus.view.xml`.

 	***keepcool.sensormanager/webapp/view/SensorStatus.view.xml***